mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Restrictions {#restrictions}

-During each epoch senders MUST NOT encrypt more data than permitted by the security bounds of the AEAD scheme used.
+During each epoch senders MUST NOT encrypt more data than permitted by the security bounds of the AEAD scheme used {{?I-D.irtf-cfrg-aead-limits}}.

 Note that each change to the Group through a Handshake message will also set a new `encryption_secret`.
 Hence this change MUST be applied before encrypting